 How to go to the National Monument of Bangladesh?

 It’s 30 Kilometres northwest of Dhaka, you will find it in Google Map.
+You should plan for visiting the national monument after enjoying the major attractions of Dhaka.
 If you are a hardcore backpacker, take a local bus towards Savar.
 It will cost you 50 cents.
 However, the bus can be crowded and people won’t speak in English.
 In that case, your option is to hire a car or an Uber Outstation.